aedobbyn/menu-builder/compile/writeup.md

 ### About

 This is an ongoing project on food.
-A few data science techniques come into play in various proportions here: along the way I query an API, generate menus, solve them algorithmically, simulate solving them, scrape the web for real menus, and touch on some natural language processing techniques.
+It's mainly an excuse for me to use a few data science on real data in various proportions: along the way I query an API, generate menus, solve them algorithmically, simulate solving them, scrape the web for real menus, and touch on some natural language processing techniques.

-The meat of it surrounds building menus and changing them until they are in compliance with daily nutritional guidelines.
-We'll simulate the curve of the proportion of these that are solvable as we increase the minimum portion size that each item must meet, and start about trying to improve the quality of the menus by taking a cue from actual recipes scraped from Allrecipes.com.
+The meat of the project surrounds building menus and changing them until they are in compliance with daily nutritional guidelines.
+We'll simulate the curve of the proportion of these that are solvable as we increase the minimum portion size that each item must meet.
+Finally, I start about trying to improve the quality of the menus by taking a cue from actual recipes scraped from Allrecipes.com.

 ### Getting from A to Beef